fnalways/Olares/docs/manual/olares/settings/search.md

 ## Search inside file content

-Use the Full-text search directories section when you want to search inside documents, not just by filename.
+Use the **Full-text search directories** section when you want to search inside documents, not just by filename.

-By adding a **folder** to the full-text directory list, full-text search is enabled.
+By adding a folder to the full-text directory list, you enable full-text search.
 Once added, supported files in that folder become searchable by both filename and content.

 ### Add a rule
-1. Under Full-text search directories, click **Add directory**.
+1. Under **Full-text search directories**, click **Add directory**.
 2. Select the target folder from the file picker.
 3. Click **Confirm** to add it to the list.

 ### Remove a rule
-1. Under Full-text search directories, locate the target directory.
+1. Under **Full-text search directories**, locate the target directory.
 2. Click the <i class="material-symbols-outlined">delete</i> icon next to the directory.
 3. In the prompt window, click **Confirm**.